Legislative Internships FAQs

 Can students taking classes online or at NAU campuses outside of Flagstaff apply?
 Accordion Closed

 Yes.
-However, all of the internship hours and interviews are conducted in person, with the second interview and the internship itself taking place in Phoenix.
-The first interview is in Flagstaff.
+However, all of the internship hours are in-person, with the first interview being virtual through Zoom and the second interview taking place in Phoenix.

 Can international students apply?
 Accordion Closed

 Applicants must be eligible to work in the United States.
-International students should contact the Center for International Education to see if they can participate in the internship based on their F-1 or J-1 visa status.
+International students should contact the Center for International Education to see if they can participate in these internships based on their F-1 or J-1 visa status.